 A product-led strategy puts the product in the center.

-Marketing models use online behavior KPIs to drive growth, but PLG uses in-product user behavior, client feedback, and usage analytics to improve the customer journey.
+Marketing models use online behavior KPIs to drive growth, but PLG uses in-product user behavior, client feedback, and usage analytics to improve the What is a Customer Journey?
+The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
+A customer….

 It also helps you identify other issues more quickly, such as usage inconsistencies and the importance of making your product available across a range of channels and devices based on who and where your users are.